 \section{Single snapshot vs. time series}

 In \fref{fig:timevariation}, we present the response of Fe\,I and Fe\,II to granulation for 45 MURaM snapshots which represent the evolution of solar granulation during a period of 1 hour.
-The snapshot-to-snapshot variations in the equivalent width and center of gravity wavelength displacement variability as plotted as $1\sigma$ error bars.
-Smaller errors, which further reduce by a factor of 6.7 when looking at standard error of the mean, once again confirms that a single snapshot resolving a few dozen granules is sufficient to characterize the variability expected from granulation.
+The snapshot-to-snapshot variations in the equivalent width and center-of-gravity wavelength displacement variability as plotted as $1\sigma$ error bars.
+The relatively small error bars, which further reduce by a factor of 6.7 when looking at standard error of the mean, once again confirms that a single snapshot resolving a few dozen granules is sufficient to characterize the variability expected from granulation.